 Frequently Asked Questions

-We are drawing this information from the websites of a variety of trustworthy organizations (e.g. World Health Organization, the United States Centers for Disease Control and Prevention, the Massachusetts State Department of Public Health, the Ministry of Health and Family Welfare, Government of India, the Boston Public Health Commission and the Cleveland Clinic among others).
+We are drawing this information from the websites of a variety of trustworthy organizations (e.g. World Health Organization (WHO), the United States Centers for Disease Control and Prevention (CDC), the Ministry of Health and Family Welfare, Government of India (MoHFW), Government of India, the Indian Council of Medical Research (ICMR) and the Cleveland Clinic among others).
 Some of this language is used word for word, and other language is paraphrased.
 We would like to acknowledge the hard work of these organizations in compiling this information.

 WHO: World Health Organization